LoukasPerdikis/Medical_Data/README.md

 The data used in this project is publicly available on [Kaggle](https://www.kaggle.com/datasets/sadiaanzum/patient-survival-prediction-dataset?resource=download&select=Dataset.csv).
 There is no personally identifiable information in this data.
 The data includes two datasets:

-- patient medical data (used for data exploration and machine learning)
+- medical_data.csv (used for data exploration and machine learning)
-- medical data dictionary (used for information and clarity on the patient medical data)
+- medical_data_key.csv (used for information and clarity on the patient medical data)

 **Please note**:
 I do not own any part of the data used below, and full accreditation to its provision goes to the source publisher on Kaggle (Sadia Anzum).
 Please use the link provided above to obtain more information about the data used and the author.